-If you are new in the crypto world, you might be more aware of Bitcoin and Ethereum than you are of Cardano.
+If you are new to crypto, you might be more aware of Bitcoin and Ethereum than Cardano.
 However, analysts and experts describe Cardano to have great potential as its native token ADA recently became the third-largest cryptocurrency in the world with a market cap estimated to be around $80 billion.

-Cardano was invented in 2015 but it has been on an upward trend for a few months with prices doubling from $1.2 in July to $2.4 at the time of writing this.
-According to experts, Cardano’s price may even reach $8 in the coming months.
+Cardano was invented in 2015 but has been on an upward trend for a few months, with prices doubling from $1.2 in July to $2.4 at the time of writing this.
+According to experts, Cardano’s price may reach $8 in the coming months.

 So, what does the software upgrade offer?
 We’re here to tell you all about it.
 Keep reading to find out.

 What is the Alonzo Hard fork?